 – Foster diversity, equity, inclusion, and talent development among leaders

-– Share knowledge, experience, expertise, and tactics across the entire network
+– Share knowledge and practices across the network

 – Share lessons learned about changing local justice policy